 Seattle: 827 miles

 *The difference in distance to Grand Teton is about 70 miles, depending on your route.

 By Bus or Shuttle

-Public transportation options are fairly limited around the parks, but there are a few companies that will haul you from selected airports to gateway towns.
-For long-distance bus travel, check Greyhound (800/231-2222; www.greyhound.com) schedules for Bozeman, Jackson, and Idaho Falls.
-From the Bozeman airport, you can catch a ride to West Yellowstone with Karst Stage (406/556-3500; www.karststage.com) for $95 one-way (prices drop if you have more passengers) or Yellowstone Roadrunner (406/640-0631; www.yellowstoneroadrunner.com).
-The latter also serves Jackson and Idaho Falls; call for rates.
-And in winter, Xanterra Parks & Resorts (307/344-7311; www.yellowstonenationalparklodges.com) runs a daily shuttle from Bozeman airport to Mammoth for $75 one-way (advance booking required).
+Public transportation options are fairly limited around the parks; a few companies will haul you from selected airports to gateway towns.
+For long-distance bus travel, check Greyhound (tel.
+800/231-2222) schedules for Bozeman, Jackson, and Idaho Falls.
+From the Bozeman airport, you can catch a ride to West Yellowstone with Karst Stage (tel.
+406/556-3500) or Yellowstone RoadRunner (tel.
+406/640-0631).
+The latter also serves Jackson and Idaho Falls.
+In winter, Xanterra Parks & Resorts (tel.
+307/344-7311) runs a daily shuttle from Bozeman airport to Mammoth; advance booking required.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.